candi4/CLIPencoder/README.md

 ## Additional Notes
-* It takes some time (~0.9s for one image batch) to use the CLIP encoder initially, but subsequent uses are reasonably faster (~0.01s for one image batch).
+* It takes some time (~0.9s for one image) to use the CLIP encoder initially, but subsequent uses are reasonably faster (~0.01s for one image).